 There are many causes of knee pain.
-Some of the more common ones include patellofemoral pain syndrome, arthritis, injury to ligaments, cartilage (me¬niscus) tears, tendonitis and bursitis.
-Some of these problems are caused by direct injury, and some can be the result of wear and tear over many years.
+Some of the more common ones include patellofemoral pain syndrome, arthritis, injury to ligaments, cartilage (meniscus) tears, tendonitis and bursitis.
+Some of the causes of these problems include direct injury, obesity, wear and tear over many years and abnormal foot function.

 In studies of knee pain and foot function, excessive flattening of the feet (pronation) is the foot problem most often mentioned in the literature as being associated with knee pain This occurs because pronation of the foot causes the knee to rotate inwards so that it is forced to function in an abnormal position.